privacyguides/privacyguides.org/docs/desktop-browsers.md

 **Brave Rewards** lets you receive Basic Attention Token (BAT) cryptocurrency for performing certain actions within Brave.
 It relies on a custodial account and KYC from a select number of providers.
 We do not recommend BAT as a [private cryptocurrency](cryptocurrency.md), nor do we recommend using a [custodial wallet](advanced/payments.md#wallet-custody), so we would discourage using this feature.

-**Brave Wallet** operates locally on your computer, but does not support any private cryptocurrencies, so we would discourage using this feature as well.
+**Brave Wallet** operates locally on your computer.
+The only privacy-focused cryptocurrency it supports currently is Zcash.

 ## Additional Resources